 Requirements for egg producers

 The standard includes a requirement to stamp individual eggs.
-In Victoria there is an exemption from this requirement for producers with fewer than 50 eggs and for duck and quail eggs.
+In Victoria there is an exemption from this requirement for producers with fewer than 50 chickens and for duck and quail eggs.

 Victoria has a Property Identification Code (PIC) scheme for livestock traceability and biosecurity purposes.
-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is using this scheme to allocate producers with their egg stamp code (follow the 'apply for a Poultry PIC here' link) and to meet the requirement to notify DEDJTR.
+The department is using this scheme to allocate producers with their egg stamp code (Apply for a Poultry PIC) and to meet the requirement to notify department.

 Producers with fewer than 50 egg producing birds (home producer)